AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

                 thread.start();
             }

-            // The main thread is blocked until all threads are complete. for (ThreadForScanQuery thread : threadList) {
+            // The main thread is blocked until all threads are completed. for (ThreadForScanQuery thread : threadList) {
                 thread.join();
             }